openflighthpc/flight-storage/docs/azure.md

 - Choose a `Storage account name` and keep note of it, as this is a required Flight Storage credential.
 - Pick a region (which region is specific to your preferences).
 - Pick a performance setting (if in doubt, use `Standard`).
-- Pick a redundancy setting (if in doubt, use defaults)
+- Pick a redundancy setting (if in doubt, use defaults).

 ### Advanced
 - Required secure transfer for REST API operations